 Put a call in so the police and any other needed emergency services can come take care of any serious complications and mediate the situation if necessary.
 This is especially true in cases where the accident is severe and there are injuries involved.
 Make sure that when the police are involved, they file a report for later reference.
 Gather Information Talk with any other drivers involved in the accident.
 Make sure that you have the following information squared away: · Address and phone numbers · Driver's license numbers · License plates · Insurance information · Contact information for all witnesses · Get photos of the accident scene and damage to your vehicle While exchanging information, take the time to get information from witnesses regarding what they saw.
 This can be important later.
 Be very careful when talking about the accident.
 Do not apologize or admit guilt.
 Avoid discussing specifics with anyone but your attorney.

 After the immediate exchange of information and dealing with the police, call your insurance company within 24 hours of the accident.
 Be honest and forthright.
 Do not omit facts or try to spin the situation.
 Being untruthful with your insurance company can see you facing not only denial of coverage, but serious criminal charges.

-Especially if there were injuries involved, you should talk to an accident lawyer to cover your case.
+Especially if there were injuries involved, you should talk to an experienced auto accident attorney in Las Vegas to cover your case.
 Having someone in your corner to protect your rights should the situation go to mediation or court will ensure that you are not at a disadvantage.
 When you are in an accident, remain calm and cover the situation step-by-step.
 This way you can save yourself a lot of trouble down the line.
 If you have suffered an accident and are in need of representation, our experienced attorneys are ready to help.
 Give us a call today.